ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 To review what you've done so far:

-* You create a repo called `spis19-lab02-Name1-Name2` on GitHub
+* You created a repo called `spis19-lab02-Name1-Name2` on GitHub
 * You cloned that repo into your ACMS account under the `~/github` directory.
 * That means you actually have *two* repos now.
     * The repo on GitHub and the repo on your ACMS account are *separate*, but *linked*